movementlabsxyz/mysticeti/docs/spec.md

 We follow a 2-level sync protocol.
 Each commit of the consensus makes a commit set of blocks, and we can request to sync up to a commit set by round number.
 Commit sets are shared between validators so one can request them from others.
-For the very latest blocks we maintain a sussinct structure of blocks not in a commit set, and exchange it to allow another node to send the missing blocks, or request more blocks.
+For the very latest blocks we maintain succinct structure of blocks not in a commit set, and exchange it to allow another node to send the missing blocks, or request more blocks.

 TODO Things we need to co-design: